livecode/livecode/extensions/widgets/header/docs/guide/guide.md

 As well as navigating around the app the header bar can also be used to provide access to options such as search, save and delete.

 ## Creating a Header Bar
-A Header Bar widget can be created by dragging it out from the Tools Palette, where it appears with the following icon:
+A header bar widget can be created by dragging it out from the Tools Palette, where it appears with the following icon:

 <svg viewBox="0 0 80 30" style="display:block;margin:auto" width="auto" height="50">